 You may share a lot with other dealers, but you may not have more than four retail dealers located in the same business structure, and only eight wholesale dealers per structure.
-Wholesale and retail dealers MAY NOT share an office.
-If the building shares a roofline, it's considered a single structure.
+Wholesale and retail dealers MAY NOT be located within the same building.
+If the building has multiple suites but still shares a roofline, it's considered a single structure.
 Now, if you own a dealership and another business and they are operating under the same name, for example Joe's Enterprises, then the same phone number may be used.
 But, if the business is operated under DIFFERENT names, for example Joe's Used Cars and Joe's Antiques, then separate phone listings and separate signs are required.